Eucera fasciatella

 Genus Melissodes

-All Melissodes bees are ground-nesters.
+All Melissodes are ground-nesters.
 The bees carve holes in the earth, where they construct individual nests containing brood cells lined with a waxlike material, each holding one egg and a single pollen ball.
 The nests, which may be isolated or built in groups, are frequently hidden under brush.

 TAXONOMY OF MELISSODES BEES